 Wheel separation can occur:

-1. On first trip, tighten wheel nuts at beginning of trip, and at 10, 25, and 50 miles.
+1. On first trip, tighten wheel nuts at the beginning of the trip, and at 10, 25, and 50 miles.

-2. Thereafter, check wheel nuts before each trip.
+2. Thereafter, check the wheel nuts before each trip.

 3. Following winter storage, check wheel nuts before beginning a trip